prpatel/serverless-javascript-mini-workshop/README.md

 Repo for short Serverless JavaScript workshop, targetting IBM Cloud Functions platform

 Prereq's:
+1. Do the setup here: [Setup for workshop](https://github.com/prpatel/Serverless-Workshop-Setup-All-Platforms)
+2. Make sure to have node 8+ installed

 ### Test IBM Cloud Functions From The CLI